 Personal Thoughts (no big spoilers):

 The pulp era costumes and architecture is awesome, with sharp detail only when needed.
 The facial expressions and posing of the characters are also well done, with a bit of all era science fiction thrown in.
-Some I see is the spiky hair boy sidekick reminding me of modern anime, and Kingfisher reminiscent of Ming the Merciless with every 80s cartoon villain personality combined.
+Some I see is with the spiky hair boy sidekick reminding me of modern anime, and Kingfisher reminiscent of Ming the Merciless and every other 80s cartoon villain personality.
 The kind in me is very gratified, to see where all this turns out in the end.

 – Orion T